ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 #### Position Trigger

-The **Finish** trigger now needs to be placed at the finish line, making sure that it covers all the way across the track for the player to overlap with.
+The **Finish** trigger now needs to be placed at the finish line, making sure that it covers across the track for the player to overlap with.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">